akshatasProjects/JS-Algo-freeCodeCamp/JS-MusicPlayer/Readme.md

 Then below that, use a ternary operator to check if currentArtist is truthy.
 If so, set songArtist.textContent to currentArtist.
 Otherwise, set it to empty string.

+# Step 71

+To ensure the player's display updates whenever a new song begins playing, call the setPlayerDisplay() function within the playSong() function.

+Now you should see the song title and the artist show up in the display.

+# Step 72

+To make the application more accessible, it is important that the play button describes the current song or the first song in the playlist.

+Start by creating an empty arrow function called setPlayButtonAccessibleText.

+# Step 73

+You need to get the currently playing song or the first song in the playlist.
+To do that, create a song constant and use the OR operator (||) to set it to the current song of userData, or the first song in the userData?.songs array.

+Don't forget to use optional chaining.

+# Step 74

+The setPlayButtonAccessibleText function will set the aria-label attribute to the current song, or to the first song in the playlist.
+And if the playlist is empty, it sets the aria-label to "Play".

+Use the setAttribute method on the playButton element to set an attribute named "aria-label".
+Using a ternary, set the attribute value to Play ${song.title} or "Play" if song?.title is not available.

+Don't forget you need string interpolation here, so you need to use backticks.

+# Step 75

+Now, call the setPlayButtonAccessibleText function inside the playSong function.

+# Step 76

+Using const and arrow syntax to create an empty function called shuffle.

+This function is responsible for shuffling the songs in the playlist and performing necessary state management updates after the shuffling.

+# Step 77

+In earlier steps, you learned how to work with the sort() method to sort the songs in alphabetical order.
+Another use case for the callback function is to randomize an array.

+One way to randomize an array of items would be to subtract 0.5 from Math.random() which produces random values that are either positive or negative.
+This makes the comparison result a mix of positive and negative values, leading to a random ordering of elements.

+Example Code
+const names = ["Tom", "Jessica", "Quincy", "Naomi"];
+names.sort(() => Math.random() - 0.5);
+Use the sort() method on the userData?.songs array.
+Pass a callback to the method, and return the result of Math.random() - 0.5.

+# Step 78

+When the shuffle button is pressed, you want to set the currentSong to nothing and the songCurrentTime to 0.

+Set userData.currentSong to null and userData.songCurrentTime to 0.

+Note: You should not use optional chaining for this step because you are explicitly setting the currentSong and songCurrentTime properties to be null and 0 respectively.

+# Step 79

+You should also re-render the songs, pause the currently playing song, set the player display, and set the play button accessible text again.

+Call the renderSongs function and pass in userData?.songs as an argument.
+Also, call the pauseSong, setPlayerDisplay, and setPlayButtonAccessibleText functions.

+# Step 80

+Add a "click" event listener to the shuffleButton element.
+For the function to run, pass in the shuffle function.

+Note: You don't need a callback inside this particular event listener.
+You also don't need to call the shuffle function, just pass in its identifier.

+# Step 81

+It's time to implement a delete functionality for the playlist.
+This would manage the removal of a song from the playlist, handle other related actions when a song is deleted, and create a Reset Playlist button.

+Use const and arrow syntax to create an empty deleteSong function and pass in id as a parameter.

+# Step 82

+Use the filter() method to remove the song object that matches the id parameter from the userData?.songs array.

+The filter method keeps only the elements of an array that satisfy the callback function passed to it:
+Use the filter() method on userData?.songs.
+Pass in song as the parameter of the arrow function callback and use implicit return to check if song.id is strictly not equal to id.
+Assign all of that to the userData.songs.

+Note: You should not use optional chaining when you assign the result of userData?.songs.filter to userData.songs because the allSongs array will not be undefined or null at that point.

+# Step 83

+You need to re-render the songs, highlight it and set the play button's accessible text since the song list will change.

+Call the renderSongs function and pass in the userData?.songs array as an argument, this displays the modified playlist.

+After that, call the highlightCurrentSong function to highlight the current song if there is any also and the setPlayButtonAccessibleText function to update the play button's accessible text.

+# Step 84

+Before deleting a song, you need to check if the song is currently playing.
+If it is, you need to pause the song and play the next song in the playlist.

+Use an if statement to check if the userData?.currentSong?.id is equal to the id of the song you want to delete.

+# Step 85

+If there is a match then set userData.currentSong to null and userData.songCurrentTime to 0.

+After that, call the pauseSong() function to stop the playback and the setPlayerDisplay() function to update the player display.

+# Step 86

+Within the button element in the renderSongs function, add an onclick attribute.
+For the value, call the deleteSong function and interpolate song.id.

+# Step 87

+Next, you need to check if the playlist is empty.
+If it is, you should reset the userData object to its original state.

+Use an if statement to check if the userData?.songs has a length of 0.

+# Step 88

+If the playlist is empty, you need to create a resetButton element and a text for it.
+This button will only show up if the playlist is empty.

+createElement() is a DOM method you can use to dynamically create an element using JavaScript.
+To use createElement(), you call it, then pass in the tag name as a string:

+Inside your if statement, declare a resetButton constant, then use createElement() to create a "button".

+# Step 89

+Now that you've created the button, you need to assign it a text.
+To do this, you need to use the createTextNode() method of DOM.

+The createTextNode() method is used to create a text node.
+To use it, you call it and pass in the text as a string:
+Use the createTextNode() method to create a "Reset Playlist" text, then assign it to a resetText constant.

+# Step 90

+Now that you've created the resetButton, you need to assign it an id and aria-label attributes.
+JavaScript provides the id and ariaLabel properties you need to use for this.

+For example, element.id would set an id attribute, and element.ariaLabel would set an aria-label attribute.
+Both of them accept their values as a string.

+Set the id attribute of the resetButton element to "reset" and its aria-label attribute to "Reset playlist".

 # ---------------- NOTES --------------------

 - The Web Audio API and how to use it to play songs.
 All modern browsers support the Web Audio API, which lets you generate and process audio in web applications.